buryhoganllc/sonic-playground-guides/guides/intuiface.md

 ### Authentication

 All admin accounts on the host machines use the admin credentials.
-A kiosk mode accout (`sp-show`) runs by default.
+A kiosk mode account (`sp-show`) runs by default.
 Refer to the `Credentials.txt` file for more information.

 #### Jump Desktop Configuration